 STRATEGY 5: MARKET INTELLIGENCE

-Definition: Market Intelligence (MI) is defined as the systematic and objective identification, collection, analysis, and dissemination of data, information, and insight for assisting decision making to advance and report progress of energy efficiency and market transformation.
+Definition: Market Intelligence (MI) is defined as the systematic and objective identification, collection, analysis and dissemination of data, information and insight for assisting decision making to advance and report progress of energy efficiency and market transformation.
 This definition covers work in evaluation, research, regional studies, planning and market trend analysis.

 Assumptions Driving Market Intelligence Focus